-Set boundaries with what kind of behavior you will accept, and stick to those boundaries.
+Set boundaries with for the kind of behavior you will accept, and stick to them.
 Lovingly tell your spouse what is and isn’t acceptable, and what you will do if they behave in unacceptable ways.

 Do not allow your spouse's midlife crisis behavior to cause conflict in your life.

 Learn how to process your emotions in a healthy way.
 You are dealing with an irrational spouse; it is important that you be able to remain calm and centered for the sake of you and your children.

 Work on building good self-esteem.
 If all you can focus on is nothing but what your spouse is doing, your self-esteem could use a boost.
 Regardless of what your spouse does, you will be fine.

 Stay Active and Engaged in Life